AstuteSource/SEERS/progresscheck/Batbayasgalan.md

 # Goal
 Document and define Python programming antipatterns in the SEERS documentation

+Markdown table for anti patterns, It is just a common anti patterns trying looking for more.

 | #   | Name        |  Definition |
 | --- | ----------- | ------------------------------------------------------------------|
 | 1   |   is_void          | Whether the return value of the function is None or not |